-The safeguards outlined below, combined with the requirement to consult with the relevant jurisdictions, will help address the risk of unnecessary amounts of emergency reserves being procured.
+The existing safeguards outlined below, combined with the requirement to consult with the relevant jurisdictions, will help address the risk of unnecessary amounts of emergency reserves being procured.

-2.2.1 Proposed amendment to the rule
+2.2.1 Amendment to the rule

-The rule change proposes to remove the requirement for the term of a multi-year interim reliability reserve contract to expire before 31 March 2025.
-Once removed, AEMO will be able to enter into multi-year interim reliability contracts, if triggered, up until the expiry of the rule on 31 March 2025.
+The rule recommendation removes the requirement for the term of a multi-year interim reliability reserve contract to expire before 31 March 2025.
+AEMO will now be able to enter into multi-year interim reliability contracts, if triggered, up until the expiry of the rule on 31 March 2025.
 This means that a multi-year interim reliability contract may potentially be in place until March 2028.
-The proposed draft rule is attached.
+The recommended rule is attached.